The Nordiskt Forum – New Action on Women’s Rights

 UN Women has made a strong case and will continue to push for addressing the structural barriers to gender equality as priorities for the post-2015 development agenda.

 We will continue to push for strong goals and targets to address issues such as:

 • women’s disproportionate share of unpaid care work,

-• violence against women and
+• violence against women and girls,

 • sexual and reproductive health and rights and

 We will continue to push for a gender data revolution and increased investment in this important area.

 We will continue to push for a transformative agenda that is rights-based and inclusive to achieve equality for women and girls.

 We will continue to push for stronger action to challenge the culture of acceptability and impunity around discrimination and violence against women that we see in every region of the world.